 - Soak Lentils too: Lentils require 2 hours of soaking.
 If in hurry soak in warm water for 30 minutes.

-- Meat: You can you any red meat for this recipe but beef shank works best.
-I used boneless meat but if you large bone of beef add it to the meat and remove before shredding meat.
-The bones have far more flavors and delicious fat that enhance the flavor of haleem naturally.
+- Meat: You can use any red meat for this recipe but beef shank works best.
+If you use boneless meat then add large bones of beef also to it.
+Remove bones before shredding meat.
+Alternatively, you can use bone broth instead of extra bones.

 - Leftover haleem tastes amazing.
-It is freezer-friendly too.
 I also make paratha from leftover haleem which is melt in the mouth delicious.
 I make it the same way as I make Leftover Daal Paratha here.

 Hungry for more, check these!